 This is the part of a holiday that will feature the most varying information.
 Each country has largely set up their own entry requirements for travellers who are looking to holiday abroad.
 The most important part for would-be travellers is to do your research.

 For example, travellers to the U.S. now must produce a negative COVID-19 test within one calendar day of their departure – either antigen or PCR – regardless of their vaccination status.

 That’s expected to continue for the foreseeable future.

 Some other destinations, however, will require travellers to have a negative COVID-19 test, including lateral flow devices.
 These are easier to come by — and significantly cheaper.
-Whereas PCR tests cost about between £50 and £150 apiece — though this figure can vary — you can find lateral flow devices for about £5-£30.
+Whereas PCR tests cost about between £50 and £150 apiece — though this figure can vary depending on the type of service you book — you can find lateral flow devices for about £5-£30.

 Be sure to research your destination and what the testing requirements are for travellers.
 Keep in mind, too, that an arrival country can change its entry testing requirements at any time.
 It’ll be best to keep up to date with the entry requirements leading up to your holiday.

 As of 7 December, all travellers to the U.K. age 12 and above must show a negative COVID-19 test prior to departing.
 The test must be taken no more than 2 days before travelling and can be either a lateral flow, LAMP or PCR test, the former being the cheapest and fastest.
 Although a PCR is currently the gold standard and will be more accurate.